FIDIC for PRACTITIONERS

-VBI, the German member association of FIDIC, together with FIDIC have secured the expertise of Mr. Axel Volkmar Jaeger who is an experienced consultant and the past Chairman of the FIDIC Contracts Committee and a current special adviser of the Contracts Committee, and Dr. Götz-Sebastian Hök, who is a well known and skilled and experienced lawyer and FIDIC assessed adjudicator specialising in FIDIC contract forms, having published German and French translations of FIDIC standard forms and a considerable number of articles in German and English, such as Hök, The FIDIC Red Book harmonised version, ICLR 2006, 405; Hök, Difficulties encoutered in the English-French translation of FIDIC´s Standard Form Contracts, ICLR 2007, 27; Hök, Chinese Arbitration requirements - A trap for FIDIC-ICC arbitration, ICLR 2008, 190; Hök, Relationship between FIDIC Conditions and Public Procurement Law - Reliability of Tender Documents, ICLR 2009, 23; Hök/Jaeger, FIDIC Conditions of Contract for Design, Build and Operate Projects - A new approach, ICLR 2010, 36; Hök, Phantom or effective Dispute Resolution Method?, ICLR 2011, 412; Hök, Employer´s requierements in Design-Build Contracts under fIDIC - A comparative Study, ICLR 2012, 121 et seq.; Hök, Dispute Adjudication Boards - The International or Third Dimension, ICLR 2012, 420 et seq., Hök/ Fahey, Observations on the FIDIC Subcontract 2011 - Part 1: a paper on the FIDIC Subcontract for Works published in the International Construction Law Review (ICLR), Volume 32 , Part 3, 325 et seq.
+VBI, the German member association of FIDIC, together with FIDIC have secured the expertise of Mr. Axel Volkmar Jaeger who is an experienced consultant and the former past Chairman of the FIDIC Contracts Committee and a current special adviser of the Contracts Committee, and Dr. Götz-Sebastian Hök, who is a well known and skilled and experienced lawyer and FIDIC approved adjudicator specialising in FIDIC contract forms 1999 and 2017, having published German and French translations of 1999 FIDIC standard forms and a considerable number of articles in German and English, such as Hök, The FIDIC Red Book harmonised version, ICLR 2006, 405; Hök, Difficulties encoutered in the English-French translation of FIDIC´s Standard Form Contracts, ICLR 2007, 27; Hök, Chinese Arbitration requirements - A trap for FIDIC-ICC arbitration, ICLR 2008, 190; Hök, Relationship between FIDIC Conditions and Public Procurement Law - Reliability of Tender Documents, ICLR 2009, 23; Hök/Jaeger, FIDIC Conditions of Contract for Design, Build and Operate Projects - A new approach, ICLR 2010, 36; Hök, Phantom or effective Dispute Resolution Method?, ICLR 2011, 412; Hök, Employer´s requierements in Design-Build Contracts under FIDIC - A comparative Study, ICLR 2012, 121 et seq.; Hök, Dispute Adjudication Boards - The International or Third Dimension, ICLR 2012, 420 et seq., Hök/ Fahey, Observations on the FIDIC Subcontract 2011 - Part 1: a paper on the FIDIC Subcontract for Works published in the International Construction Law Review (ICLR), Volume 32 , Part 3, 325 et seq.

 Hök / Fahey, Observations on the FIDIC Construction Subcontract 2011 - Part 2, ICLR 2015, 366 et seq.